JiriD85/SDA-CaseStudy-TimeSeries/README.md

 - Any data point outside this range is considered as outlier and should be removed for further analysis.
 - In boxplot, this IQR method is implemented to detect any extreme data points where the maximum point (the end of high whisker) is `Q3 + 1.5 * IQR` and the minimum point (the start of low whisker) is `Q1 – 1.5 * IQR`.

 2. **Standard deviation:** Standard deviation method is similar to IQR procedure.
-Depending on the set limit either at 2 times stdev or 3 times stdev, we can detect and remove outliers from the dataset:
+Depending on the set limit either at 2 times stdev or 3 times stdev, we can detect and remove outliers from the dataset.

 $$ Upperlimit = { mean + 3 * stdev } $$

 $$ Lowerlimit = { mean - 3 * stdev } $$

-3. **Z-Score:** Z-score is just another form of standard deviation procedure.
 Z-score is used to convert the data into another dataset with mean = 0.
 Here, $\bar x$ is the mean value and $s$ is standard deviation.
 Once the data is converted, the center becomes 0 and the z-score corresponding to each data point represents the distance from the center in terms of standard deviation.
 For example, a z-score of 2.5 indicates that the data point is 2.5 standard deviation away from the mean.
 Usually z-score = 3 is considered as a cut-off value to set the limit.
 Therefore, any z-score greater than +3 or less than -3 is considered as outlier which is pretty much similar to standard deviation method:

 $$ Z = {x_{i} - \bar x \over s} $$